regenrek/nujek/docs/content/en/getting-started/why.md

 ## Why does this exist?

-For every website we did we continuesly added features to our stack until we formed it to a framework called 'Nujek'.
-Its a best practices toolkit of how I want
+For every website we did we added new features to our stack until we formed it to a framework called 'Nujek'.

 ## How does Nujek help my workflow?